 Combining this with Lemma~\ref{lemma:TRB} and Proposition~\ref{prop:SA}, the result follows. \end{proof}

-\begin{remark} We observe that if the vector part of the torsion vanishes, the scalar curvature functional for the Hodge-Dirac operator in Proposition~\ref{prop:HD_SA} aligns with the scalar curvature functional for the spin Dirac operator from Theorem~\ref{EH-spinD}, up to an overall coefficient.
+\begin{Remark} We observe that if the vector part of the torsion vanishes, the scalar curvature functional for the Hodge--Dirac operator in Proposition~\ref{prop:HD_SA} aligns with the scalar curvature functional for the spin Dirac operator from Theorem~\ref{EH-spinD}, up to an overall coefficient.
 We can summarize the result for the effective density of the functional scalar curvature in the presence of torsion, $R_T$, as

-Note that for the vector torsion, which is permitted in the case of the Hodge-Dirac operator, the sign differs from that of the antisymmetric part of the torsion, and thus the functional may not have extrema. \end{remark}
+Note that for the vector torsion, which is permitted in the case of the Hodge--Dirac operator, the sign differs from that of the antisymmetric part of the torsion, and thus the functional may not have extrema. \end{Remark}